Registration & Student Information

 TGWS on Facebook

-To download the Application form (PDF), click HERE. after filling out you can mail it to the school or scan/photo and email to email@example.com.
+To download the Application form (PDF), click HERE. after filling out you can mail it to the school or scan/photo and email to email@example.com or mailed along with the registration fee to the school address provided.